Skip to main content

 In April of 2017, I was diagnosed at the age of 23 with AL amyloidosis.

 I noticed a lump in the back of my throat that had been increasing in size.
-I saw an ENT who incorrectly attributed the lump to allergies.
-A second ENT did a biopsy of the lump and the results indicated that the tissue had characteristics of amyloid.
+I saw an ENT who incorrectly diagnosed the lump as seasonal allergies.
+A second ENT eventually did a biopsy of the lump and the results indicated that the tissue had characteristics of amyloid.
 I was referred to a hematologist who performed a bone marrow biopsy and confirmed the diagnosis.
 For a second opinion, I met with an amyloidosis specialist at the Mayo Clinic in Rochester, MN.

-Much lies ahead in my journey through life, both on the path to becoming a doctor, and the path to fighting amyloidosis.
+Much lies ahead in my journey through life, both on the path to becoming a PA, and the path to fighting amyloidosis.
 This disease has shaped my purpose in life.
-I hope you will join me in the fight by following Mackenzie’s Mission on Facebook.
+I hope you will join me in the fight by following Mackenzie’s Mission.